 "Mark my words, expect to see A Scythe of Time being picked up and at a theatre near you with a much longer run.
 I’m only sorry I could not send you to see this show sooner." –Times Square Chronicles

 " ...this macabre musical is sure to make you, if not die laughing, chuckle at the folly of trying to out-dazzle your neighbor." – CurtainUp

-The required materials for A Scythe of Time include:
+The Authorized Materials/Rehearsal Package for A Scythe of Time includes: